The mission of the department is to improve the state of environmental and community health through teaching, research, and service activities.

 Prospective students are encouraged to contact us if they have any questions.

-- If you have a question about admission to any of the programs offered by the department or you are interested in scheduling a visit to Tucson, please contact Amy Glicken, Recruitment and Admissions Coordinator.
+- If you have a question about admission to any of the programs offered by the department or you are interested in scheduling a visit to Tucson, please contact Amy Glicken, Director of Admissions.
 She is also available by phone at 520.626.3201.

 - If you wish to contact the Department of Community, Environment & Policy directly, please email Sharon Van Skiver or call (520) 626-5823.